galgocmc/self-replicating_automata/sdsr_loops/README.md

 ## Death

-After colliding with another loop, the agressor will begin its death.
+Immediately following a collision, a loop will begin its death.
 First, the extension arm will retract, then the loop will begin to recede in on itself until it fully dissolves.

 ### Collision